 Local Search Grid

 Local Search Grid is an essential BrightLocal tool for any service-area business.
 The extra rankings and competitor data it gives you is a step up from our Local Search Rank Checker tool and will help you to truly understand the local search landscape and broaden your visibility.
+It’s also the best in a growing market of geo grid ranking tools.

 When setting up your Local Search Grid report for the first time, you’ll be asked to choose if you want the report to locate your business via Google Search or Google Maps URL.